dojo/docs/dijit/_CssStateMixin.rst

     ...
     dojo.declare(myWidget, [ ..., dijit._CssStateMixin], ...

-*Note that most dijits already inherit _CssStateMixin, so they should skip this step*
+*Note that most dijits already extend _CssStateMixin, so they should skip this step.*

 2. set baseClass if not already set *(most widgets already set baseClass)*